top of page

 3. Plan outdoor adventures.

 Believe it or not, there are tons of fall and winter activities that you can do.
 Resist the temptation to stay indoors on the weekends and make a plan to do something outside.
-Try going to the petting zoo, corn maze, kayaking, hiking, fishing, have a snowball fight, or you can even travel somewhere warm!
+Try outdoor games, nature scavenger hunt, kayaking, hiking, fishing, have a snowball fight, or you can even travel somewhere warm!
 The opportunities are endless with a bit of planning.

 SUPPLEMENT VITAMIN D